ErrorAtLine0/infinipaint/README.md

 - Create custom UI themes
 - Place infinite square grids on the canvas as guides for drawing
     - Grids come with various properties, including changing color, and displaying coordinate axes.
+- Textbox tool with formatting support (Bold, italics, underline, strikethrough, overline, fonts, text color, highlight color, text size, paragraph alignment, text direction)
-- Other tools: Textbox, Rectangle, Circle, Eye dropper/color picker, Edit/cursor
+- Other tools: Rectangle, Circle, Eye dropper/color picker, Edit/cursor
 - Can copy/paste selected objects (Ctrl-C Ctrl-V).
 This can also be done between different files, as long as they're open in different tabs in the same window.
 - Any file can be placed on the canvas.
 Using the edit tool, you can download any file/image on the canvas to your computer.
 This can be used as a sort of file sharing mechanism in a collaborative canvas (should probably only use this for small files...)